 Recommend a work schedule that gives employees ample free time to spend with family and friends.
 Let them know you value their work and respect their personal time as well.
-Making an effort to show you care can go a long way toward making employees feel valued and appreciated.
+Making an effort to show you care can go a long way toward making employees feel valued, appreciated, and help them avoid burnout.

 Socializing outside of work is an effective way to increase employee engagement at work.
 Team-building can lead to stronger working relationships, effective communication, and increased job satisfaction.

 Think company holiday parties, summer happy hours, or team lunches.
 Make it a priority to spend quality time with employees out of the office.
 It will help relationships blossom and will bring your workplace together.

 Assign new employees a buddy from another group or department to show them the ropes.
 This gives employees a chance to get to know coworkers outside of their immediate work group.
 It can also help boost cross-team communication down the road.

 A culture coach can help answer questions that employees might not feel comfortable asking their managers.

 When leaders make bad decisions or mistakes, they have a prime opportunity to build trust.
 Showing authenticity and vulnerability is the best approach.
 Ignoring failures or, even worse, passing the blame, hurts employee trust.
 Don't gloss over these moments and hurry to find new solutions.
 Use them as opportunities to show you're human.